Unity MCP Integration Framework

 ### Quick Setup

-1. Open Unity and go to Edit > Preferences > Unity MCP
+1. Open Unity and navigate to Edit > Preferences > Unity MCP

-3. Click “Start Server” to begin listening for connections
+3. Click the "Connect" button to start listening for connections

 ### Integration with Claude Desktop